 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=yourStrong(!)Password' -p 1433:1433 -d microsoft/mssql-server-linux

 Connect to Microsoft SQL Server

 You can connect to the SQL Server instance in the container from outside the container by using various command line and GUI tools on the host or remote computers.
 See the Connect and Query topic in the SQL Server on Linux documentation.

-- ACCEPT_EULA confirms acceptance of the End-User Licensing Agreement.
+- ACCEPT_EULA confirms your acceptance of the End-User Licensing Agreement.

 - SA_PASSWORD is the database system administrator (userid = 'sa') password used to connect to SQL Server once the container is running.
 Important note: This password needs to include at least 8 characters of at least three of these four categories: uppercase letters, lowercase letters, numbers and non-alphanumeric symbols.

 By passing the value "Y" to the environment variable "ACCEPT_EULA", you are expressing your acceptance of the End-User License Agreement.

 - For issues with or questions about this image, please contact us through a GitHub issue.

 - SQL Server on Linux for Docker documentation.